-The minor in Bioengineering Design is open to AUB students from all majors who have completed their first academic year (non-engineering students) or their first two academic years (engineering students) and who have a cumulative GPA of 2.3 or more.
-The minor will be indicated on the transcript of the student who completes all the requirements described below.
-To graduate with a minor, a student must attain a minor GPA of 2.3 or more to satisfy its requirement.
+The minor in biomedical engineering design is open to AUB students from all majors who have completed their first academic year (non-engineering students) or their first two academic years (engineering students) and who have a cumulative GPA of 2.3 or more.
+The minor will be indicated on the transcript of the students who complete all the requirements described below.
+To graduate with a minor, students must attain a minor GPA of 2.3 or more to satisfy its requirement.